jb753/turbigen/src/turbigen/CLI.md

 - `design` creates nothing — assert the config's directory is unchanged;
 - `run` writes a config that reads back equal to the one used, and leaves the input file byte-identical;
-- `report` of a run replaces no answer, even with `--set` making the config differ from the archived one;
+- `report` of a run records the same answer the run did, and replaces none it cannot reproduce — neither with `--set` moving the design out from under the stored field, nor with an unstamped field of unknown provenance;
+- `iterate` and `chic` leave every subdirectory runnable, each holding the design it solved;
+- no verb, `design` included, will run on a file named `output.yaml`, and the refusal names the config beside it;
+- a stamped field still restarts onto a design that has moved, which is what every chained restart depends on;
 - `--set` reaches the design, and a mistyped `--set` key fails;
 - an unknown verb, a missing file, and a bad config each exit non-zero with a message on stderr rather than a traceback;